-In one chart, the natal Moon is at the North Bending in Cancer square the North Node in Aries.
+In one chart, the natal Moon is at the South Bending in Cancer square the North Node in Aries.
 In another chart, the Moon is at the South Bending in Leo square the North Node in Scorpio.
 The Moon square the nodes in each chart suggests that family concerns and integration of the emotional function will be crucial in the life path.

-The person with the Moon in Cancer (at the North Bending) has an exceptionally close relationship with her mother, and has been very happy in her role as a mother to her children.
+The person with the Moon in Cancer (at the South Bending) has an exceptionally close relationship with her mother, and has been very happy in her role as a mother to her children.
 She does, however, continually get “thrown off course” by strong emotional reactions to all kinds of situations in her life.

 The woman with the natal Moon in Leo (at the South Bending) is successful in her work, has had a difficult relationship with her mother since birth, regrets not having children, and has struggled with health issues and to find contentment in her inner life.

 I know several people with Neptune at the South Bending square the North Node in Capricorn.
 Although both are well known in their professions, life circumstances have pulled each to place their inner spiritual lives as the focus for their life path.

 I will be interested to hear your thoughts and observations about planets at the bendings, either by transit (remember, Juno square the nodes got me going on this theme) or in the birth horoscope.

 (1) Joseph Biden; November 20, 1942; 8:30 a.m.
 EWT; Scranton, PA (41N13 75W40).
 A rating